eltaline/bulk/README.md

 Installation
 ------------

-cd /path/to/yourproject
+Install from composer:

 ```bash
 cd /path/to/yourproject
 composer require eltaline/bulk
 ```

-Or install by local file
+Or install by local file:

 ```bash
 cd /path/to/yourproject